Best Time to Shop for Car Insurance Quotes

 The best time to get quotes depends on your personal situation

-Car insurance companies use aspects of your life — rating factors — to determine your premium.
+Car insurance companies use aspects of your life (rating factors) to determine your premium.
 When these rating factors change, it can lead to big shifts in your rates.
 Primary insurance rating factors include age, driving record, and credit score.

 Age

-Age Group Average Annual Premium Difference
+Age Group Avg.
+Monthly Premium Avg.
+Annual Premium

 Overall, drivers between 16 and 19 years old pay the most for car insurance, but prices drop steadily as the driver ages.
 In fact, insurance rates drop by more than $100 per month when a driver celebrates their 19th birthday.
 If you’re a young driver or a parent insuring a teen driver, keep these key birthdays in mind.